-Dental implants are simply titanium root replacements that provide support for a dental restoration such as a crown, bridge, or denture.
-At the office of Joel R. Koch, DDS, we use implants to support a single restoration or act as the foundation for the replacement of multiple missing teeth.
+A dental implant is a titanium replacement root that is placed surgically in your jaw and used to support a dental crown, bridge, or denture.
+At the office of Joel R. Koch, DDS, we can use a single implant to support a single restoration, or we can place several that act as the foundation to replace multiple missing teeth.

 What Makes Dental Implants Different?

-The titanium root is biocompatible, meaning it is easily accepted by the body.
+The titanium root is also biocompatible, which means it is easily accepted by the body.
 Titanium is completely safe and is the same material that has been used for years for replacement joints.

 How Does the Implant Procedure Work?

 The first step in the process is to evaluate your gum and bone structure in the area where the implant is to be placed.
 The best candidates for implant placement are patients who have sufficient bone in their jaw to hold the implant securely in place.

 We want your implant placement procedure to be as safe and effective as possible.
 Dr. Koch is pleased to work with some of the area’s top local oral surgeons who will expertly place the implant itself.
 After the implant is placed, it is allowed to heal for a period of several months.

 During this healing period, Dr. Koch will continually monitor your progress.
 When the implant is fully healed, we will create a beautiful, natural-looking restoration that restores function, improves your appearance, and boosts your self-confidence.

 Call Our Office to Schedule a Consultation